DarthWeiter24/Anish-Patil/README.md

 | 9   | P2       | Charter 12  | Passcode entry boxes poorly aligned                                               | UI polish issue                                        |
 |10   | P3       | Charter 4   | UI text cutoff as list grows                                                      | Minor visual issue; impacts readability on longer lists                     |

+# Risks in Monefy App

+1. **Data Integrity**
+   Since this is an app that deals with financial data, users expect a higher level of data integrity.
+Issues like data corruption, incorrect currency conversion, or inconsistent balances erode user trust and need to be thoroughly tested.

+2. **Monetization Failure**
+   Failure in core monetization flows, such as the 7-day trial, can lead to poor user experience and significant loss of revenue.

+3. **Security Risk**
+   Since this app deals with sensitive user data, security testing must be handled with priority.
+Otherwise, it could lead to hacks, data leaks, and fraud.

+4. **Compliance and Legal Risk**
+   Financial apps must comply with various legal and regulatory standards, such as GDPR for data protection.
+Non-compliance can result in fines, even if the app has free users.

+5. **Transactional and Calculation Errors**
+   Since the core use case of this app revolves around numerical operations like adding, updating, and deleting entries, accuracy is critical.
+Any bugs in these operations will erode user trust and could cause a significant drop in the app’s user base.

+6. **Backup and Restore**
+   Backup operations act as a safety net for users.
+Any bugs in this process can lead to the loss of user data, especially in situations like phone upgrades, app reinstallation, or unexpected failures.
+As such, this flow should be flawless to avoid catastrophic data loss.

+7. **Third-Party Service Dependence**
+   Sync operations rely on services like Dropbox and Google Drive.
+Any failure in these services could significantly impact the user experience by preventing data synchronization, leading to confusion or data inconsistency.

+8. **User Experience Risk**
+   Any issues that frustrate users—such as repetitive upsell screens, improperly formatted buttons or screens, or confusing navigation—can cause friction and lead to a loss of trust in the app.
+This can result in a drop in user retention and poor Play Store reviews.

+9. **Internationalization and Localization Risks**
+   If the app is expected to be used in different locales, it should have good support for various languages, especially character-based languages like Chinese, Japanese, and right-to-left languages like Arabic.
+Additionally, the app relies heavily on symbols for operations without text, which can be interpreted differently in different regions.
+Currency conversions should also be supported, especially in the EU, where users travel between countries with different currencies.